 NOTE – The link identifier is unique to an AP within an AP MLD.

-The Change Sequence subfield is defined as an unsigned integer, initialized to 0, that increments when a critical update to the Beacon frame of the reported AP occurs.
+The Change Sequence subfield is an unsigned integer, initialized to 0, that increments when a critical update to the Beacon frame of the reported AP occurs.
 The critical updates are defined in 11.2.3.15 TIM Broadcast.
 The Change Sequence subfield is set to TBD if the reported AP is not part of an AP MLD, or if the reporting AP does not have that information.

 TGbe editor: Insert the new subclause 33.3.2 Discovery of an AP MLD as follows: